intel/tools/tensorflow-quantization/README.md

 6. Convert the quantized graph from dynamic to static re-quantization range.
     The following steps are to freeze the re-quantization range also known as calibration):

-    * Insert the logging op:
+    * Insert the logging op using the `insert_logging()` transform.
+The resulting graph from this step will print the min and max numbers when it's run.
         ```
         $ bazel-bin/tensorflow/tools/graph_transforms/transform_graph \
          --in_graph=/workspace/quantization/quantized_dynamic_range_graph.pb \